ozone-his/ozone-docs/docs/users/emr-erp.md

 #### Summary
-As soon as the first billable item is ordered for a patient in OpenMRS, a draft quotation is created in ERPNext based on the Patient's Visit.
+As soon as the first billable item is ordered for a patient in OpenMRS, a draft quotation is created in ERPNext based on the patient's visit.
 When the visit is ended, the quotation is submitted.
-Following submission, the quotation is eligible for conversion into a Sales Order.
+Following submission, the quotation is eligible for conversion into a sales order.

 #### Main Flow
 ``` mermaid